sioncojp/ecs-update-notify/README.md

 This is very difficult to understand as people see it.

-This is to notify you only when the new container has replaced at the ALB level.
+ecs-update-notify is to notify you only when the new container has replaced at the ALB level.

 # License
 The MIT License